 - Please fill out an online report, or,

 - Contact a member of the B.I.T. (contact information below)

 Concerning Behavioral or Mental Health Issues

-- Threats of harm (direct or indirect) or physical violence
+- Threats of harm (direct or indirect), self-harm, or physical violence

 - Classroom disruption leading to student removal from class or requiring police intervention

 - Intoxication/impairment that impacts the learning or work environment